sky-ecosystem/dss-exec-lib/README.md

 - `initExponentialDecrease(address _calc, uint256 _pct_bps)`: Initialize the variables in an ExponentialDecrease calculator.

 ### Oracle Management
-- `whitelistOracleMedians(address _oracle)`: Pass an OSM or UNIV2LP oracle to enable it to read the underlying medianizer.
 - `addToWhitelist(address _oracle, address _reader)`: Adds an address to a whitelist, for contracts which implement the `kiss`/`diss` pattern for 2nd level permissions.
 - `removeFromWhitelist(address _oracle, address _reader)`: Removes an address from a whitelist, for contracts which implement the `kiss`/`diss` pattern for 2nd level permissions.
 - `allowOSMFreeze(address _osm, bytes32 _ilk)`: Add OSM address to OSM mom, allowing it to be frozen by governance.